 4. Get a mentor

 If you want to get good results fast, educate yourself and work with someone who can show you how to create those results.
 Make sure you hire someone who has created their own thriving business and can give you the strategic steps to take to reach your goal.
-My mentor is Yaro Starak of Entrepreneurs-journey.com.
+My mentor when I got started was Yaro Starak.